 BIO 4212 Independent Study

 A study of the tools and techniques of research, of the use of the library for literature review, and of planning and execution of a research project, with a written report.
 (1/2 course unit.)
-May be repeated for a total of 2 units of credit between 4212 and 4214.
+May be repeated for a total of 1 unit of credit between 4212 and 4214.
 CR/NC grading.
-Prerequisite: Permission of instructor.
+Prerequisite: BIO 2042 and permission of instructor

 BIO 4214 Independent Study

 A study of the tools and techniques of research, of the use of the library for literature review, and of planning and execution of a research project, with a written report.
-(1 unit credit.)
-May be repeated for a total of 2 units of credit between 4212 and 4214.
-Standard or CR/NC grading.
-Prerequisite: Permission of instructor.
+(1 course unit) CR/NC grading.
+Prerequisite: BIO 2042 and permission of instructor

 BIO 4304 Advanced Cell Biology

-This advanced course is designed for senior biology students interested in pursuing questions of complex cell function.
-The biochemical and physiological details of cell structure and function will be explored, including an introduction to histology and cellular differentiation.
-Students will read primary literature in addition to a textbook and will do a series of short research projects in the laboratory.
+This advanced course is designed for upper-level biology students interested in pursuing questions of complex cellular functions.
+The biochemical, molecular and physiological details of cell structure and function will be explored.
+Topics may include structure and function of membranes and organelles, protein trafficking, signal transduction, cytoskeleton, cell adhesion, and energy biotransformations.
+Students will read primary literature and conduct a series of short research projects in the laboratory.
 Lecture and laboratory.
-Prerequisites: CHEM 2165, BIO 2024, and 2304.
+Prerequisites: CHEM 2165 and BIO 2042.
 IV

 BIO 4444 Senior Seminar in Biology